 - BA with other congenital malformations - Occurs in about 5% of affected infants and they present with malformations in organ systems such as the kidneys and may have heart defects, intestinal atresia, and imperforate anus.
 Like embryonic BA, these infants have a poor prognosis as well.

 The exact cause has not yet been identified, but several factors have been taken into consideration as potential culprits.
 It has been suggested that BA is not inherited from the parents, however, possible triggers include infections after birth (e.g., CMV), exposure to toxic substances, gene mutations, autoimmune dysfunction, and faulty embryogenesis.
 BA has a predilection in premature babies, females, and infants of African American or Asian descent.

 Jaundice is usually the first symptom.
 The infant has yellow skin as well as eyes.
-Other findings in these infants include light colored stools (grey or white), poor growth and weight gain as well as very dark urine.
-These symptoms are a direct consequence of failure of the liver to remove bilirubin, which is a substance physiologically produced by the breakdown of hemoglobin.
+Other findings in these infants include light-colored stools (grey or white), poor growth and weight gain as well as very dark urine.
+These symptoms are a direct consequence of the failure of the liver to remove bilirubin, which is a substance physiologically produced by the breakdown of hemoglobin.
 Usually, bilirubin is taken up by the liver to be processed and excreted into bile.
 Failure of the bile ducts, like in biliary atresia, causes bilirubin to accumulate in the blood.